Bahamian English: Local standard written English

 British English is the target written language of the Bahamas.
 It is the language taught and learned in schools, although usually by teachers and pupils speaking otherwise speaking a more Bahamian creole variety.
 It is also the primary written language in business, Parliament, media and courts.

 There is no central authority that prescribes official usage of English, for example, with respect to spelling, grammar, punctuation or style.
 However, local written English tends to favour British English spellings, eg. colour, defence, realise, programme, licence, catalogue, centre.

 The dd/mm/yyy date format is generally, although not religiously, used in the Bahamas, as is the 12-hour clock.

 Generally, the imperial system of measurements is used in the country, eg, to measure distances, weight, and heights.
 However, the metric system is also used in schools, eg, in science.

 Pronunciation

 Not all Bahamians have the same accent, as the level of cultivation of every speaker's accent differs and is influenced by region and socioeconomic factors.

 The phonology of Bahamian English is believed to be derived from those of Bermudian English, Canadian English, Cockney English, RP, Scottish English, Black American English, and Gullah.
-The English accent of both black and white Bahamians is traditionally non-rhotic, due to being British-influenced, but often now rhotic among some younger speakers.
+The English accent of both black and white Bahamians is traditionally non-rhotic, due to being British-influenced, but often now rhotic among some younger speakers through American influences.

 Bahamian vowel phonetics are basically shared with both General American English and British Received Pronunciation, except the following may be distinct: